 Our implementation of the platform adds the following:

-Built-in data protection; 3 copies of your data in at least 2 availability zones
+Built-in data protection; we store three copies of your data by default

 Dutch support via our helpdesk and expert team